toggl/track-extension/README.md

   - go to Toggl to stop or edit your time entry.

 ## Custom domains
 If you use a setup, where one of the supported services is on a custom domain you can customize the extension to fit your needs.
 Here is a step by step guide on how to [add custom domain][98] to the extension.
+If you have TFS installation on your domain, Toggl-button will work.

 ## Contributing
 Want to contribute?
 Great!
 Just fork the project, make your changes and open a [Pull Request][99]